-Nicholas, a Republican, was the representative for Virginia's 18th congressional district from 1799 to 1801.
+Nicholas was the representative for Virginia’s 18th congressional district and was a Republican.
+He served from 1799 to 1801.

 From Jan 1794 to Mar 1801, Nicholas missed 58 of 403 roll call votes, which is 14.4%.
 This is on par with the median of 12.5% among the lifetime records of representatives serving in Mar 1801.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information